CSE237SP2021/project-flashcard-finley-steve-albert-tom/README.md

 #### What user stories do you intend to complete next iteration?
 We need to implement various modes
 #### Is there anything that you implemented but doesn't currently work?
+We need to think about whether sets and terms created by the user could be stored locally and displayed on another session.

+Think and design the study mode: how the user is able to study the term individually.

 #### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)?
 To compile and run the program, simply run the following command: